jiteshkumawat/oxml.js/README.md

 Open XML documents are just a ziped collection of XML files, thus only library required for oxml.js to work is JSZip, for compressing data in zip format and downloading.

+## :fire: New Updates
+* Alignment of cells: User can now style vertical align and horizontal align by passing vAlignment and hAlignment attributes in style method.
+Possible values for vAlignment are top, center, bottom, and that of hAlignment are left, center, and bottom.

+Sample code:
+            worksheet.row(2, 1, "center aligned content", {
+                hAlignment: "center",
+                vAlignment: "center"
+            });

 ## Dependencies

 * [JSZIP](https://stuk.github.io/jszip/)